ti16102000/DemoPaypal/README.md

 ## DemoPaypal-CSharp-API
-+ Install Paypal and log4net
++ Install Paypal and log4net in Manage NuGet Packages
 + Add code into Controller and Model
 + Add code into Web.config